-Summer is a wonderful time to explore science outdoors with children.
-You don’t have to set up fancy experiments outside, even just looking at properties of plants and leaves or doing a bit of sinking and floating in the paddling pool is great simple science for little ones.
+Summer is a brilliant time to explore science outdoors with children.
+You don’t have to set up fancy experiments, even just looking at properties of plants and leaves or doing a bit of sinking and floating in the paddling pool is great simple science for little ones.
 Although you might want something a bit more exciting for older children.
 I’ve put together a fun list of our favourite summer science ideas from Science Sparks and lots of other fantastic blogs as well to keep kids of all ages happy all summer long.

 There are also some great summer science ideas in our DIY science camp, so make sure you check those out too!

 Science Experiments Using Water